phorton1/base-apps-gitMUI/docs/config.md

 	/some/path/to/a/repo  (LOCAL_ONLY)

-LOCAL_ONLY specifies that therepo is not expected to exist on github, its remote ID will not be checked, nor will it be updated if it happens to be found on gitHub.
+LOCAL_ONLY specifies that the repo is not expected to exist on github, its remote ID will not be checked, nor will it be updated if it happens to be found on gitHub.

-## Remote Only repo ID line
+## Remote Only ID Line

 A line that starts with a dash indicates the ID of (after removing the leading dash) of a REMOTE_ONLY repo on gitHub.

 	-some-repo-id  (REMOTE_ONLY)

-The REMOTE_ONLY clause is not required, but recommended.
+The REMOTE_ONLY clause is not required, but is *recommended*.

 ## SECTION

-The SECTION verb comes *before* a *Repo Path Line* and allows you to group related repos together into sections in the various gitUI windows.
+The SECTION verb comes *before* any *Repo Path* or *Remote Only ID* lines, and allows you to group related repos together into sections in the various gitUI windows.

 	SECTION path (optional_id_if_slash_dash_substitution_not_good_enough)

-The *path* will be removed from following paths, and the ID from following IDs, in DISPLAY ONLY of the repos in certain gitUI windows.
+The *path* will be removed from following paths, and the ID from following IDs, in the DISPLAY ONLY of the repos in certain gitUI windows.
 For example, given a SECTION with two paths as follows: